GeorgeM2000/Arduino/README.md

 ## Description

 This repository contains various arduino projects.
+The description for each project is present in the arduino files.